 The condition occurs when there is a sudden change in the flow of water, which causes it to halt, and this results in a shock wave that knocks on the pipes and produces the hammering sounds.
 In proper plumbing installations, there are cushions, or air chambers included in the pipes to absorb the shock wave, effectively preventing the hammering.
 Over time, water under high pressure that flows through the pipes may fill the air chamber, thus, hindering their function.

 One thing that a plumber can do is to drain the valve or faucet that is causing trouble so as to allow the cushion to refill with air.
-In some instances, clogging in the air chambers may be the result of limescale build up in which case, a plumber can do some cleaning to allow functioning of the air chamber.
+In some instances, clogging in the air chambers may be the result of limescale build-up in which case, a plumber can do some cleaning to allow the functioning of the air chamber.

 Another option that Saskatoon plumbing professionals have is to install pressure-reducing valves.
 Such an installation needs careful consideration and execution because it may affect the water pressure in other parts of the home.
 A plumber might choose to install other devices such as cushions or water hammer arresters instead if the initial installation did not include them.